 “If the only prayer you ever said in your whole life was, ‘thank you,’ that would suffice.”
 Meister Eckhart

-I was driving home on the 210 freeway the other day when I spotted an older Volvo station wagon up ahead whose tail gate was covered with classic bumper stickers.
+Anyway I was driving home on the 210 freeway when I spotted an older Volvo station wagon up ahead whose tail gate was covered with classic bumper stickers.
 Everything from “My Child’s an Honor Student”, “Save the Whales” and “Greenpeace”, to an old 2008 “Elect Obama”.
 Judging from the tone of some of the other stickers it was obviously a woman’s vehicle, a woman with a twisted sense of humor.
 Some of the better ‘women’ stickers included “Women are Great Leaders – You’re Following One”, “God is Coming and Boy is She Pissed!”,”Life’s a Bitch and so am I”, “Practice Safe Sex, Go Screw Yourself!”, and my favorite, ” Be Grateful!
 I Could Have Been Your Wife!”

 Long after the woman had gone south on the 57 at the San Dimas Curve I was still thinking about that last bumper sticker.
 It was pretty funny, but I was really only thinking about the first 2 words “Be Grateful”.
 For some reason I couldn’t get them out of my mind.
 They reminded me of a poster I once had or seen somewhere back in the day.
 A poster or picture of the sun rising, glowing golden on the horizon, still visible in the dark sky near the top of the poster were the full moon and countless stars.
 I remember it said something like, “Let Gratitude shine” or “shine through” “Have you thanked God today?”
 I could see it pretty clearly in my minds eye but just couldn’t remember the time or place that I’d seen it.